Thunderbite/shimmer-legacy/manual/advanced-usage.md

 ```
 'use strict'

-import { Button, PIXI } from 'shimmer'
+import { Button } from 'shimmer'
+import * as PIXI from 'pixi.js'

 export class ButtonMain extends Button {
   constructor () {